 Little things like this will go a long way when it comes to self-care, and you’ll be surprised at how much better you feel after just a few moments.

-The Editor’s Note: Some Self-Care Activities for Introverts
+The Editor’s Note: Some Other Self-Care Activities for Introverts

 As an introvert myself, I know that sometimes self-care can be hard to come by.
 That’s why I’ve compiled some introvert-friendly activities that you can do on the weekend.

-Whether it’s reading a book, writing in a gratitude journal, or taking the time for yourself – introvert self-care is about reclaiming your energy and celebrating who you are!
+Whether it’s reading a book, writing in a gratitude journal, or taking the time for yourself, at the end of the day, self care for introverts is all about reclaiming your energy and celebrating who you are!

 So don’t be afraid to take time for yourself this weekend and make sure that introvert self-care is at the top of your list.